All Episodes

 You can't reverse this.

-We've never ever reversed an amnesty.
+We've never, ever reversed an amnesty.

 Well, not entirely true.

-Dan Roth Rostinkowski, but that happened within days, not years.
+There is senior citizens Medicare that Rostenkowski, but that happened within days, not years.

-But there's no there's there's there's no upside to this.
+But there's no upside to this.

 A, it's lawless.